SebaSTU12/ArmaTec-UXD/README.md

 We developed a benchmark to assess and compare our performance with other similar apps and websites.
 This provides key insights for improvement, ensuring that our application stands out in terms of innovation and effectiveness.
 ### Benchmarking
 A benchmark helps us compare and evaluate competitors for our app.
 In our case, we selected PC Factory, Solotodo, Central Gamer, and PC Part Picker to compare them with ArmaTec.
 This way, we can have a clear idea to differentiate our app from others that offer similar services.

 ![Benchmarking](/Deliverables/Benchmarking.png)

+As we can see in the benchmark, our app will include the most commonly used services of the competition, adding as a distinctive feature that the user specifies their requirements and the application recommends options based on that.
+This way, our app saves time for its users, in addition to making the computer selection process easier for users who do not have technical or advanced knowledge about PC components.
 ## Structure
 ### Navigation
 ![Navigation](/Deliverables/Navigation.png)